rsn8887/OpenRCT2/readme_switch.md

 - Download (see `assets` below), and unzip openrct2_switch.zip and copy the contents over to the `/switch/` folder on your sd card, so that you have a folder `/switch/openrct2` with many folders and files inside.

-- Copy all files and folders from a working Windows RollerCoaster Tycoon 2 installation to `/switch/openrct2/rct2/` so that you have a files and folders `/switch/openrct2/rct2/rct2.exe`, `/switch/openrct2/rct2/Data/`, `/switch/openrct2/rct2/Landscapes/`,  `/switch/openrct2/rct2/ObjData/` and many more files and folders there.
+- Copy all files and folders from a working *Windows RollerCoaster Tycoon 2* installation to `/switch/openrct2/rct2/` so that you have a files and folders `/switch/openrct2/rct2/rct2.exe`, `/switch/openrct2/rct2/Data/`, `/switch/openrct2/rct2/Landscapes/`,  `/switch/openrct2/rct2/ObjData/` and many more files and folders there.
+For my testing, I used the files from the gog.com version.

+- Optionally, you can also install the *Windows RollerCoaster Tycoon 1* files.
+Just copy your complete rct1 files to `/switch/openrct2/rct1/`.
+Then you can select the RCT1 scenarios, and in options you can select to show the rct1 title sequence.
 For my testing, I used the files from the gog.com version.

 - Note: This game takes quite long to load at first, because it generates a bunch of cache files.
 Subsequent boots are much faster.